krntamu/krntamu.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Sanchez Chair Professor, Dept. of Electrical and Computer Engineering, Texas A&M University</a>.
-Email: krn@tamu.edu
+subtitle: <a href='#'>Sanchez Chair Professor, Dept. of Electrical and Computer Engineering, Texas A&M University</a>

 profile:
   align: right